Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Discussion

-which is in the form of our model, Eq.\ \ref{eq:model-untrans}, from which the breaking time and the point of no return for the system can be calculated.
-Physically, the breaking time corresponds to the point at which the planet's ocean's environment can no longer support a stable, ``interglacial'' state, and the point of no return corresponds to the point at which the ocean reaches an irreversible ``deep freeze''.
+In the climate science example, the breaking time and the point of no return for the system can be calculated as well.
+Physically, the breaking time corresponds to the point at which the planet's ocean's environment can no longer support a stable, ``interglacial'' state, and the point of no return corresponds to the point at which the ocean reaches an irreversible ``deep freeze'', e.g., a snowball planet \cite{kktung}.
+However, if the albedo is quickly decreased during this time window, it is possible that the ``deep freeze" could be saved.